-Intacs® to Help Improve Your Vision Keratoconus Specialist
+Intacs® Help Improve Your Vision

-To achieve maximum impact on Keratoconus and improvement in your vision, Dr. Brian typically combines Intacs® with the Holcomb C3-R® Crosslinking System (two techniques for Keratoconus that he invented).
-Most patients have both procedures performed which are typically done on the same day.
+There is help for you to improve your vision and end the anxiety and suffering.
+To achieve maximum impact on keratoconus and improvement in your vision, Dr. Brian typically combines Intacs with the Holcomb C3-R® Crosslinking System.
+Most patients typically have both procedures performed on the same day.

 Dr. Brian’s technique and his large research study were used by the FDA as part of their approval.
 The FDA adopted part of his procedure guidelines for the approved Intacs® technique which is the basis for instructional courses used to train other surgeons around the world.

 Intacs® reshape the curvature of the cornea from within to flatter part of the bulge.
 No tissue is removed, so natural optics are enhanced without detracting from the structural integrity of the cornea.
 As a result, a curved glide creates a channel in the periphery of the cornea by gently separating the tissue layers.
 One or two tiny plastic Intacs® are placed in the channel much like placing a pencil in between the pages of a book.
 This causes the cornea to flatten which helps achieve clearer vision.

 Dr. Brian invented the L-U® ophthalmic tool which is used to measure corneal irregularly.
 We have found that Intacs® improve the irregular corneal shape.
 This typically translates into improved vision with less distortion, glare, streaking of lights and help night vision too.

 - Improved quality of vision.